Kitura/Kitura-NIO/README.md

 # Kitura-NIO

 Kitura-NIO is a [SwiftNIO](https://github.com/apple/swift-nio) based networking library for Kitura.
 Kitura-NIO adopts the same API as [KituraNet](https://github.com/IBM-Swift/Kitura-net), making the transition from KituraNet to Kitura-NIO seamless.
 While Kitura-NIO shares some code with Kitura-Net, the core comprising of HTTPServer, ClientRequest/ClientResponse and TLS support have been implemented using SwiftNIO.
-Kitura-NIO uses [NIOOpenSSL](https://github.com/apple/swift-nio-ssl) for TLS support.
+Kitura-NIO uses [NIOSSL](https://github.com/apple/swift-nio-ssl) for TLS support.

-We expect most of our users to require higher level concepts such as routing, templates and middleware, these are not provided in Kitura-NIO, if you want to use those facilities you should be coding at the Kitura level, for this please see the [Kitura](https://github.com/IBM-Swift/Kitura) project.
+We expect most of our users to require higher level concepts such as routing, templates and middleware.
+These are not provided in Kitura-NIO.
+If you want to use those facilities you should be coding at the Kitura level, for this please see the [Kitura](https://github.com/IBM-Swift/Kitura) project.
 Kitura-NIO, like  [Kitura-net](https://github.com/IBM-Swift/Kitura-net), underpins Kitura which offers a higher abstraction level to users.

-Kitura-NIO works with Swift 4.2.
-It is also being tested with the development binaries for Swift 5.
+Kitura-NIO 2 has been tested with Swift 5.
+If you are using Swift 4, please use Kitura-NIO 1.
+See the [release history](https://github.com/IBM-Swift/Kitura-NIO/releases) for details.

 ## Features

 - Port Listening
 - HTTP Server support (request and response)
+- Basic HTTP client support

 ## Using Kitura-NIO